ernestvmo/CSCU9YE-Artificial-Intelligence-Project/README.md

 # CSCU9YE-Project

-This project was realized as a group assignment for the course CSCU9YE at the University of Stirling.<br><br>
+This project was realized as a group assignment for the course CSCU9YE at the University of Stirling.<br>
-This project achieved a grade of 74%.
+This project achieved a grade of 74%.<br>
 We decided to implement an evolutionary algorithm as the implementation of our choice.
 <br><br>
 <h2>Project Description</h2>